DSE assessments are one of the quickest and most efficient ways to improve workplace performance and reduce wasted spend on work-related absence.

 There is one very important question you should be asking and that is if the chairs you provide your staff are legally compliant.
 The government has written the minimum requirements an office chair must meet, which can be found on the Government's Health and Safety Executive website under ‘Seating at Work’, and a standard DSE assessment can easily determine if your seating meets the legal requirements.

-If you would like to book an ergonomic assessment or if you're unsure of which assessment is right for you please call us on 020 7487 4730 or complete the form below.
-One of our qualified DSE consultants will contact you to discuss your requirements.
+If you would like to book an ergonomic DSE assessment, unsure of which assessment is right for you or any questions regarding DSE, please call us on 020 7487 4730 or complete the form below.
+One of our qualified DSE consultants will be more than happy to discuss your requirements.